Soyan456/SFB_CD4_RNAseq/README.md

 The results table and bar plot will be saved in the same folder as the script.

 **Analysis Workflow**
-1. Filter genes of interest: Cd4, Notch1, Thy1, Tlr4, Nod2
+1. Filter genes of interest: Cd4, Notch1, Thy1, Tlr4, Nod2, Gapdh, Oaz1, Tbp
 2. Calculate mean expression for control and SFB-specific groups
 3. Determine detectability (mean expression > 1) and filter
 4. Calculate fold change and log2 fold change